writing

 Mar 2025

 Remember Tamagotchis?
 Those tiny pixelated pets from the 1990s that often tragically died due to neglect?
-Three decades later, a darker digital descendant is quietly emerging: the Traumagotchis.1 Unlike your innocent little pixel-friend, this newer breed feeds off something far more complex: human emotion.
+Three decades later, a darker digital descendant quietly emerges: the Traumagotchi.1 Unlike your innocent little pixel-friend, this newer breed feeds off something far more complex: human emotion.

 Tamagotchi